-In each of my posts, I include links to resources specific to that topic.
+On this blog, I cover over 40 topics, and within each topic, I include links to activities, books, songs, and videos related to that topic.
 On this page, I’ve collected some resources I use again and again because they’re full of great information on a wide variety of topics.
 Within each section, they are listed in a purely subjective order, where I list my very favorite resources first.
 But all of the resources on this page come highly recommended!
+Here’s the categories I cover on this page:

 Books for Parents and Teachers with Activity Ideas